 Lesson to You: Facebook posts of travel blogger friends only tell a small part of the whole story.

-Confession 2: When we do travel, it’s hard work.
+Confession 2: When we do travel, it’s hard work

 I don’t say this to get sympathy.
 But the days are much longer than most people realize.
 If you’re on a blog trip, it’s not uncommon to have a schedule of activities starting at 8:00 am running through until 10:00 pm.

 After walking up to 25km some days, I’d take a quick shower.
 Then get to work on editing photos, crafting social media posts, interacting with followers and answering emails.
+There is a lot more that goes into travel blogging that most people realize.

 Lesson to You: You may have to pay for your vacation, but you also get the freedom to enjoy it.